-Diana Hill is one of the many NECC Staff Alumni who has brought the knowledge and expertise gained at NECC to the public-school setting.
-After graduating UMass Amherst in the spring of 2005 and spending three years as a paraprofessional, Diana began work at NECC as a teacher on a residential team in 2008.
+Diana Hill is one of the many staff alumni of The New England Center for Children ® (NECC®) who has brought the knowledge and expertise gained at NECC to the public-school setting.
+After graduating UMass Amherst in the spring of 2005 and spending three years as a paraprofessional, Hill began work at NECC as a teacher on a residential team in 2008.

 “The most rewarding part of this field is being with the students and being able to see and celebrate the gains they make, both big and small.
 That is what keeps me going every day.”

-While Diana loves her current role, there is something she misses from NECC.
-Like so many of NECC’s staff alumni, the relationships she built with her residential students and fellow team members provide some of the most lasting memories of her time working here.
+While Hill loves her current role, there is something she misses from NECC.
+Like so many staff alumni, the relationships she built with her residential students and fellow team members provide some of the most lasting memories of her time at NECC.
 Because of this, she will always look back on her days at NECC fondly, even while she continues to change the lives of her students in Wilmington.

 “You don’t find a team anywhere else like you have at NECC.
 I really miss the relationships that I made there, but the memories will stay with me forever.”